 - Which are the characteristics of UI content?

-- How many groups of UI content elements exist?
+- How many groups of its elements exist?

-- Why the UI content looks more like a patchwork than a collage?
+- Why UI content looks more like a patchwork than a collage?

 Table of Contents

 The user interface is the medium through which a user interacts with a machine (software).

 A machine can be a computer, mobile device, GPS, web page, desktop application, mobile application, etc.

 Users can carry the interaction out in two ways, by way of:

 - Voice – When we pronounce a question and receive an oral answer.